Fremantle Stuff > parks > Pioneer Park. See also the 2009 plan for its development.

-These shops used to be on the corner of Short and Market Streets.
-No great loss.
+These shops in Market Street used to be on the corner of Short Street.
+Where they stood is now part of Pioneer Park.

-Fremantle History Centre photo #1276, 1920s, with this caption: The Ugly Men's Association was a charitable organisation fomed to raise money to alleviate suffering in the community caused by World War I. A fairground with chocolate wheels, merry-go-rounds etc was opened on the corner of Market and Phillimore Streets, by the Mayor, Frank Gibson, on 31.03.1922.
+Photo no. 1276, 1920s, with this caption: The Ugly Men's Association was a charitable organisation formed to raise money to alleviate suffering in the community caused by World War I. A fairground with chocolate wheels, merry-go-rounds etc was opened on the corner of Market and Phillimore Streets, by the Mayor, Frank Gibson, on 31.03.1922.
 It operated until about 1936.
 The area later became Pioneer Reserve, opened by the Lieutenant Governor Sir James Mitchell on 3.07.1942.

 This is the corner of Market and Phillimore Streets.
 I believe that's the still extant pumping station/toilet building which can be seen on the extreme left edge of the photograph.